JohannesOvergaard/Bachelor/Interviews/Elly_Interview.md

 - ***Age, country of origin, occupation and time in Denmark?***

-Bulgaria, Elly, 21, Study Marketting and Design at KEA, part time waitress, 1.5year in Denmark
+Bulgaria, Elly, 21, Studying Marketing and Design at KEA, part time waitress, 1.5year in Denmark

-Know nobody in Copenhagen beforehand, know somebody living in Århus
+Knew nobody in Copenhagen beforehand, know somebody living in Århus and Aalborg

-Boyfreind from Bulgaria who have live lived in Aalborg from 2010-2016 and came back in 2019, but he could not help her much
+Boyfreind from Bulgaria who have lived in Aalborg from 2010-2016 and came back in 2019, but he could not help her much

 - ***Why did you come to Denmark?***